qwikifiers/qwik-ui/packages/kit-headless/src/components/carousel/spec.md

 - If present, the rotation control is the first element in the Tab sequence inside the carousel.

 - If tab elements are used for slide picker controls, they implement the keyboard interaction defined in the Tabs Pattern.

+Implementation logic whiteboard:

+What's the width of the carousel component?

+Make the containing slide div the size of the slide

+When someone navigates, slide the containing div over by however many carousel component widths to get to the wanted slide.

+Ex.
+Slide 1-10 -> n - 1 widths